r79/warpdriveJS/README.md

+This is the legacy version of the warpdrive Engine, a newer version is in the making and will soon be available.

 # warpdriveJS
 Warpdrive is a small, lightweight Canvas engine, with the purpose of making Canvasworks a little bit easier.
 It has no dependencies on anything, no external libraries, nothing.